 However, there is another type of kayak that is designed for use in more challenging environments.

-This style of kayak is called a crossover kayak and it is perfect for those who want the best of both worlds – a boat that can handle both smooth and rough water.
+This kayak style is called a crossover kayak because it is perfect for those who want the best of both worlds – a boat that can handle smooth and rough water.

 So, what exactly makes a crossover kayak different?
 And how do you choose the right one for your needs?
 Keep reading to learn more!